mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 #### 58:10

 **Question:** Hojo-san?
-Could you please clarify again what’s meant by causes and conditions, time and occasion?
+Could you please clarify again what’s meant by *causes and conditions, time and occasion*?

 **Katagiri Roshi:** Time and occasion is... how can I say it.
 This is a very technical term we use.
 If you read “Ocean Seal Samadhi,” Dogen Zenji [talks] about *time*, and everything is produced by various dharma. *Various dharma* means conditioned origination, conditional factors, and also he [talks] about time.
 What are conditional factors?
 Conditional factors are nothing but time and occasion.
 And what is time and occasion?
 He says it’s just arising, only.
 So time is [...] some kind of energies in action.
-That is arising only, he [says].
+That is *arising only*, he [says].

-But it’s pretty difficult to know what time is through “arising only.”
+But it’s pretty difficult to know what time is through [the words] “arising only.”
 So that’s why temporarily we say, “It’s *time*.”
 But real time is arising only.
 So it is working.

 This *is* temporarily called *buddha-nature*, we say.
 But if [we say] *buddha-nature*, immediately we have a preconception that buddha-nature is something eternal, or absolute, et cetera.
 That’s why Dogen Zenji says *no buddha-nature* is pretty close, [an] appropriate term to express that *arising only* regarded as function itself, activity itself.

 That is *time and occasion* and *cause and conditions*.